pylipp/pydartz/README.md

 git clone https://github.com/pylipp/pydarts
 cd pydarts
 mkvirtualenv --python=/usr/bin/python3 pydarts
-pip install -r requirements.txt -e .
+make install
+make test
 ```

 ## Usage

 For playing, simply type `pydarts` (with the virtualenv activated) and follow the instructions on screen.
+See `pydarts.session.Player._process_score` for more info.

+### IMPORTANT

+The last visit has to be entered throw by throw.
+Otherwise, the evaluation of the total number of throws per visit is not correct!

 For displaying player statistics, type `pydarts --stats <player_name>`.
+You can put any number of names.
+Without any name, information of all players is printed.

 Also, see the output of `pydarts --help`.